Buried (TV series): Production

 Produced by Tony Garrett's company World Productions, Buried was conceived to give an authentic look at prison life in the UK.
 The series was co-created by Jimmy Gardner, Robert Jones, and Kath Mattock, who had previously collaborated on the BAFTA Award-winning BBC2 series The Cops.
 In order to assure authenticity, the series hired Professor David Wilson, a specialist in criminology.
 Wilson stated that he "...wanted to work with World Productions because [he] knew that they would present prison as it really is."

 The series was described by the show's producers as portraying "the strict hierarchy that exists among prisoners, and the unspoken co-operation that allows six officers to govern hundreds of inmates", and how the "prisoners and officers alike are locked in psychological warfare, and that each day is an exercise in survival."

 Through the use of lighting, camera angles, and dialogue, the series refrains from making moral judgments on the characters, showing both their strengths and weaknesses.
-By exploring every aspect of prison life, Buried allowed television views with no direct experience of 'the inside' to view the realities of prison life.
+By exploring every aspect of prison life, the series allowed television views with no direct experience of 'the inside' to view the realities of prison life.

 Critically well-received, the programme won the Best Drama Series category at the British Academy Television Awards in 2004.
 It was suggested midway through the series run that it was unlikely to be recommissioned because of poor ratings.
 The series averaged just a million viewers and an 8% audience share in its Tuesday night slot of 10:35 pm.
 A Channel 4 spokesperson said: "It's a good piece of drama, but the audiences haven't been as good as the critical response".